t-taniai/LocalExpStereo/README.md

 }
 ```

 The code is for research purpose only.
 If you use our code, please cite the above paper.
-We also encourage to cite the following conference paper too, where we describe the fundamental idea of our optimization technique.
+We also encourage to cite the following conference paper too, where we describe the fundamental idea of our optimization technique and also propose a MRF stereo model combining the slanted patch matchin and curvature regularization terms.

 ```
 @inproceedings{Taniai14,